Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	130. Prevent new added SOP Form steps can be edited -- processing
+	131. BUG: Prevent sop form be selected it looks weird -- processing
 ---
 	## 2023.11.10		version 0.6.2 -- SOP-build
 	-- Fix bug